New dynamical realizations of the Lifshitz group: Perfect fluid equations with the Lifshitz symmetry

 \section{Perfect fluid equations with the Lifshitz symmetry}

-It is known that perfect fluid equations supplemented with an approapriate equation of state enjoy the the Schr\"odinger symmetry \cite{JNPP,HZ}.
+It is known that perfect fluid equations supplemented with an appropriate equation of state enjoy the Schr\"odinger symmetry \cite{JNPP,HZ}.
 Generalized perfect fluid equations with the $\ell$-conformal Galilei symmetry and their Hamiltonian formulation were recently considered in \cite{Gal22a,Gal22b,Sne23a}.
 In this section, we discuss perfect fluid equations with the Lifshitz symmetry.

 In a recent work \cite{Gal22b}, the invariant equations were proposed

 where ${\cal D}=\frac{\partial}{\partial t}+\upsilon_i\frac{\partial}{\partial x_i}$ is the material derivative.
 The first equation is the continuity equation for fluid density $\varrho(t,x)$, while the second equation is the Euler equation.
 The third equation is the equation of state.